 As reviewed previously, unless sealed, most court records, like criminal records, are available to any citizen requesting them.

-Where to Look for North Carolina Court Records
+Where To Look for North Carolina Court Records

-District and Superior Court records, which include civil and criminal matters, can be found by visiting the respective court.
-The courthouse clerk’s office can provide individuals with resources to search the North Carolina state records in question and obtain a paper copy of the file for a fee.
 The particular court could have records available online, but it is not guaranteed.
 To find courthouse information and locations, an interactive map of counties is located on the Locations page of the North Carolina Judicial Branch website.

 If the information can not be found online, visiting the courthouse may be the next best option.